 How do I make a booking?

-To make an appointment, and / or book a consultation with our tattoo artists, please fill in our booking form.
+To make an appointment, and / or book a consultation with one of our tattoo artists, please fill in our booking form.

 All appointments require a non-refundable $200 deposit to secure the booking.
 If you cancel or reschedule within 48 hours of your appointment, this deposit is forfeited.